 The dram (Armenian: Դրամ; code: AMD) is the monetary unit of Armenia and the neighboring unrecognized Republic of Artsakh.
 It is subdivided into 100 luma (Armenian: լումա).
 The word "dram" translates into English as "money" and has the same linguistic derivation with the Greek drachma and the Arabic dirham.
 The first instance of a dram currency was in the period from 1199 to 1375, when silver coins called dram were issued.

-The domestic currency in Armenia is the Armenian Dram.
+The domestic currency in Armenia is the Armenian dram.

-The three letter currency code for the Armenian Dram is AMD.
+The three letter currency code for the Armenian dram is AMD.

 It is the domestic currency in Armenia.

-Yes the Armenian Dram is a closed currency.
+Yes the Armenian dram is a closed currency.
 Which means that you may find it difficult to purchase the currency (AMD) before departure and will probably need to buy it upon arrival.
 If you do manage to buy some of the currency or have some left over from a previous trip, make sure you are aware if you are allowed to bring this closed currency into the country.

 For more information and a full list of closed currencies please refer to our guide: What is a closed currency?

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Armenia it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :